EmranAhmed/Hippo-Joomla-Extension-Updater/README.md

                     $extra_query .='&amp;template=' . urlencode($template);

 ```
-- Make `.zip` file of `plg_system_hippoupdater` directory, now install it from joomla extension manager :)
+- Make `.zip` file of `plg_system_hippoupdater` directory, now install it from joomla extension manager :smile:
 - Add template parameters on `templateDetails.xml` for username / purchasecode / other data you need from user.
 [Understanding Joomla! templates](https://docs.joomla.org/Understanding_Joomla!_templates#Parameters "Understanding Joomla! templates")
 - Add your update server on your template you can see my example in this repo or take more knowledge from [Adding an update server](https://docs.joomla.org/J2.5:Developing_a_MVC_Component/Adding_an_update_server "Adding an update server")
-- You can use collection server or extension server as you need.
+- You can use collection server or extension server as you need :smile:

 # Your Server Part